n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.git.md

 You can find authentication information for this node [here](/integrations/builtin/credentials/git/).
 ///

-/// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [Git integrations](https://n8n.io/integrations/git/){:target=_blank .external-link} page.
-///

 ## Operations

 * **Add** a file or folder to commit.
 Performs a [git add](https://git-scm.com/docs/git-add){:target=_blank .external-link}.